takeshape/penny/README.md

 > Warning!
 Connecting this project to a live Shopify store **WILL** enable real purchases.
 If you just want to play
 > around without risking real charges,
 > [set your store's payments to Test Mode](https://help.shopify.com/en/manual/payments/shopify-payments/testing-shopify-payments)
-> and use appropriately scoped API keys.
-When testing purchases, always use
+> and use [appropriately scoped Shopify API keys](https://shopify.dev/api/usage/access-scopes).
+When testing purchases,
+> always use
 > [Shopify's accepted fake credit card information](https://help.shopify.com/en/partners/dashboard/managing-stores/test-orders-in-dev-stores).

 This project uses Shopify for e-commerce functionality.
-This README assumes you already have a Shopify store set up.
+These instructions assume you've already [created a Shopify store](https://www.shopify.com/).
 You don't need to have Shopify Plus to use any of the features described here.

-Follow these instructions to connect your Shopify store's Admin and Storefront APIs to your TakeShape project, and the frontend Next.js project.
+Follow these instructions to connect your Shopify store's Admin and Storefront APIs to both your TakeShape project and the frontend Next.js project.

 1. [Create a Shopify store if you don't already have one](https://www.shopify.com/).

 2. Navigate to your store's admin site by visiting `https://your-store.myshopify.com/admin`, substituting "your-store" with the name of your store.

-3. Configure Shopify checkout experience.
+3. Configure your Shopify checkout experience.

 This project uses Shopify's checkout experience.
-That means when a customer is ready to purchase, they are re-directed to a checkout flow that Shopify generates.
+That means when a customer is ready to purchase, they are redirected to a checkout flow that Shopify generates.
 The only downside is, shopify's checkout flow will send users to your shopify store, not your headless store, when they're done.
 To force Shopify's checkout experience to redirect to your headless storefront, you must use [their Liquid templating language](https://shopify.github.io/liquid/).
-These instructions show you how.
+These instructions show you how:

-- In your store's admin UI, select **Settings**.
+- In your store's admin UI, select the **⚙ Settings** button.
 A settings menu will appear.
 Select **Checkout** on the left.
   ![A screenshot of the Settings menu with Checkout selected.](/readme-images/checkout-settings-nav-readmie-images.png)

 - Scroll down to the **Order status page** settings.
 In the **Additional Scripts** text area, add the following script.